rohanliston/adobe-spritesheet-scripts/README.md

 # Sprite Sheet Scripts for Adobe Creative Suite

+Contained herein is a set of handy scripts for automating the maniuplation of tiled sprite sheets within Adobe Creative Suite.
+The scripts have been written with Unreal Engine content creators in mind, but they may prove useful for other purposes.

 ## Script 1: Sprite Sheet from After Effects Composition

 This script enables the user to create a sprite sheet directly from an After Effects composition and have it saved automatically in multiple different sizes.
 The screenshot below shows the options presented to the user: